a collection of notes on areas of personal interest

 The origin of Gulf villas may be considered to have been Renaissance Italy, the style percolating down to the Gulf through the northern Arab States over time.
 However, the theoretical villa has changed in this process and now is envisaged as a large building within as large a walled compound as possible.
 Whereas some Qataris have large areas of land at their disposal, many do not but still attempt to build as much as they can within their land.
 This aerial photograph illustrates what everybody strives for conceptually if not in reality.
 But the photograph at the beginning of this section and those below are more representative of the reality.

 This villa is interesting for two details.
 The first is the continuous verandah running round it at first floor level which, while partly screened, still permits views from outside into the first floor windows, but doesn’t prevent views into the neighbouring properties.
+In concept it is similar to the design of the central building in the old development of Sheikh Abdullah in feriq al-Salata.

 The verandah will certainly afford some protection from the sun, but with different effect on its faces due to the line taken by the sun during the day.
 It is a good example of form not following function, but form being maintained for some perceived symmetry of design.
 Notice that the villa also has areas of sloping roof.
 For those not familiar with construction in the Gulf, the concrete tiles will have been placed on a sloped concrete base, a form of concreting which local contractors have difficulty in placing.